Reward-rational (implicit) choice: A unifying formalism for reward learning: Prior work from the perspective of the formalism

-\textbf{Off.} In ``off'' feedback \citep{hadfield2017off}, the robot executes a trajectory, and at any point, the human may switch the robot off. ``Off'' appears to be a very sparse signal, and it is not spelled out in prior work how one might learn a reward from it.
+\textbf{Off.} In ``off'' feedback, the robot executes a trajectory, and at any point, the human may switch the robot off. ``Off'' appears to be a very sparse signal, and it is not spelled out in prior work how one might learn a reward from it.
 Reward-rational choice suggests that we first uncover the implicit set of options $\choices$ the human was choosing from.
 In this case, the set of options consists of turning the robot off or not doing anything at all: $\choices = \{\text{off}, -\}$.
-Next, we must ask how to evaluate the reward of the two options, i.e., what is the grounding?
-Well, not intervening means that the robot continues on its current trajectory, and intervening means that it stays at its current position.
+Next, we must ask how to evaluate the reward of the two options, i.e., what is the grounding? \cite{hadfield2017off} introduced off feedback and formalized it as a choice for a one-shot game.
+There, not intervening means the robot takes its one possible action, and intervening means the robot takes the no-op action.
+This can be easily generalized to the sequential setting: not intervening means that the robot continues on its current trajectory, and intervening means that it stays at its current position for the remainder of the time horizon.
 Thus, the choices $\choices =\{\text{off}, -\}$ map to the trajectories $\{\xi_\rob^{0:t}\traj^{t}_\rob\dots \traj^{t}_\rob,\, \traj_\rob \}$.